helidon-io/helidon-examples/examples/logging/slf4j/README.md

 The example moves all Java Util Logging to slf4j

-The example can be built using GraalVM native image as well.
+GraalVM Native Image is not supported in Helidon 27.
+Run this example on the JVM as described below.

-Expected output should be similar to the following (for both hotspot and native):
+Expected output should be similar to the following:
 ```text
 15:40:44.240 INFO  [main] i.h.examples.logging.slf4j.Main - Starting up startup
 15:40:44.241 INFO  [main] i.h.examples.logging.slf4j.Main - Using System logger startup